ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 rclrs = "*"
 std_msgs = "*"
 ```
 You'll find the name of your executable and the corresponding file name under the `[[bin]]` tag.
 As you can see, the filename and the name you want to call your node don't have to match.
 Please remember to include your executable name with snake_cases.
-The RUST compiler will be a bit grumpy if you don't.
+The Rust compiler will be a bit grumpy if you don't.
 Now, by recompiling the package from the previous chapter and making it usable:
 ```
 cd ${MainFolderOfWorkspace}